lucas-oma/lucas-oma.github.io/src/content/blog/detr.md

 > We also add the positional encodings — a key ingredient for Transformers, since they don't inherently understand spatial structure.

-2. We pass them into a transformer decoder-encoder to find the objects.
+2. We pass them into a transformer encoder-decoder to find the objects.

 3. Use FeedForward Networks to classify the objects (i.e. labels) and shape the bounding box.